Teaching Students with Sensory and Physical Impairments CPD Course

 The course is best situated for teachers working in inclusive environment and needs hands on support to how to deal with students with sensory or physical impairments.

 The classroom instructor is responsible for considering the needs of every student when teaching.
-The course focuses on different kind of impairments, discusses the defining characteristics and specific needs of students and share some researched based intervention and strategies to promote positive behavior and help learners develop required skills.
+The course focuses on different kinds of impairments, discusses the defining characteristics and specific needs of students and shares some researched based intervention and strategies to promote positive behaviour and help learners develop the required skills.

-The course covers following learning outcomes:
+The course covers the following learning outcomes: